How To Start A Hydroponic Garden

 Opaque Container With Lid

 The container should be opaque and hold up to 18 gallons of liquid.
-You can use an aquarium tank or a plastic bin.
+You can use an aquarium tank, fish tank, or plastic bin.

 Muscle Rack 5-Gallon Heavy Duty Plastic Bin